Postgraduate Diploma in Education (PGDE)

 A good honours degree (minimum 2:2, or for Maths, Physics and Physics with Maths applicants minimum class 3 with at least a grade B in the relevant A level) in one of our teaching subjects or with a strong element of a teaching subject.

-You also need grade C in English Language and Mathematics at GCSE, or the equivalent.
+You also need grade 4 or grade C in English Language and Mathematics at GCSE, or equivalent.
 You need to pass the Professional skills tests before the start of the course.

 If all or part of your qualifications are from outside the UK, you may be asked to formally recognise your qualifications through a NARIC check.
 You can compare overseas qualifications to the British degree standard on the Gov.uk website.